martinsufiofb/LifeStyl/README.md

 * Users can Sign Up
 * Users can Login and Logout
-* Users can view a list of workout exercises
+* Users can view a 4 workout exercises
 * Users can see other uses with the same fitness goals within a 5 mile radius
 * Users can View their profiles along with that of their friends
-* Users can see thier friends milestones post
 * Users can search for username to view users profile
 * Users sees a splash screen when app is launched
+* App uses camera to record the count of an exercises that is done (not supported with all exercises)

 **Optional Nice-to-have Stories**